 - Duffel Bag: If I’m going on a quick overnight or weekend trip and don’t need to do a ton of walking with luggage, I’ll opt to take my Everlane weekender- usually road trips.
 If I’m walking through airports and navigating public transit, I prefer a backpack or something that wheels

 - Personal Item: If the flight permits me to carry on a personal item in addition to a bag, I’ll usually opt for a slim tote or cross-body – whatever I’m bringing to take around daily with me on the trip

 Writing out what you plan to do may take time, but it’ll help you visualize what you actually need to wear everyday for everything from a morning run to a night at the theatre.

 Skimp on pajamas, gym clothes and shoes

 When I travel, I only take 1-2 pairs of pajamas (regardless of trip length), and no more than two gym outfits (even though I workout 5-6 times a week).
 Here’s the deal: You can always wash clothes when you’re traveling if you’re on a longer trip, but it’s also important to remember that you likely won’t be spending much time in them.

 Shoes are another area where it’s easy to pare down to save space.
-I limit the number of shoes I take with me, usually only bringing a pair of sneakers that can do double duty for running or walking around a city (these black Nikes are my favorite), plus one other pair of sneakers/comfortable walking shoes (these slip-ons are my go-to’s).
-Aside from those, I won’t bring other shoes unless I need a pair of dress shoes, sandals or flip-flops, based on the destination/my plans.
+I limit the number of shoes I take with me, usually only bringing a pair of sneakers that can do double duty for running or walking around a city (these black Nikes are my favorite), plus one other pair of sneakers/comfortable walking shoes or boots.
+Aside from those, I won’t bring other shoes unless I need a pair of dress shoes, sandals or flip-flops- based on the destination/my plans.

 When packing, place your shoes at the bottom of your suitcase, it’ll prevent your luggage from being top heavy and tipping over